apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>llPodManagementPolicy is the low-level controls how pods are created during initial scale up,
-when replacing pods on nodes, or when scaling down.</p>
+<p>Controls the creation of pods during initial scale up, replacement of pods on nodes, and scaling down.</p>
 <ul>
-<li><code>OrderedReady</code> policy specify where pods are created in increasing order (pod-0, then
+<li><code>OrderedReady</code>: Creates pods in increasing order (pod-0, then pod-1, etc).
+The controller waits until each pod
-pod-1, etc) and the controller will wait until each pod is ready before continuing.
-When scaling down, the pods are removed in the opposite order.</li>
+is ready before continuing.
+Pods are removed in reverse order when scaling down.</li>
-<li><code>Parallel</code> policy specify create pods in parallel
-to match the desired scale without waiting, and on scale down will delete all pods at once.</li>
+<li><code>Parallel</code>: Creates pods in parallel to match the desired scale without waiting.
+All pods are deleted at once
+when scaling down.</li>
 </ul>
 </td>
 </tr>